mimisasouvanh/my-test-pages/README.md

 # my-test-pages
-Created for testing and playing around in github
+Created for testing and using around in github

+## first steps in github